zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     ![](./images/oascdb40.png " ")

 1. **Map** visualization
    It works with geographic and measure columns.

    In our data set select Region and Revenue columns and pick "Map" as visualization.
     ![](./images/oascdb41.png " ")

-   Drag the "Region" Column from data pan into the colour section.
+   Drag the "Region" Column from data pane into the colour section.
    Verify Below:
     ![](./images/oascdb42.png " ")

    We can also select desired and relevant map layers via properties(Bottom Left).
     ![](./images/oascdb43.png " ")

-2. **Combo Graph** : Overlapping of line , bar and area
+2. **Combo Graph** : Overlapping of line, bar and area
     Select Revenue, Operation Expenses, Net Income and Quarter.
 Pick Combo as Visualization.
     ![](./images/oascdb1.21.png " ")

-   Let's change "Line" graph type for Revenue to "Bar"
+   Let's change "Line" graph type for Revenue to "Bar".
     ![](./images/oascdb45.png " ")

-   We can change properties of graph as below, for example color assignments, graph type for each   KPI, title etc
+   We can change properties of graph as below, for example color assignments, graph type for each   KPI, title etc.
     ![](./images/oascdb46.png " ")

    We can also manage colors as shown below.